 Cross stitch designer Nora Corbett is well known for her beautiful and haunting fairies and witches.
 Her pattern for Electra is ready for Halloween with her orange and black gown and pumpkin accessories.
 These patterns are very detailed but are great for beginners due to the easy to follow directions.
 Can you imagine the witchy fairy leaping off the fabric and mixing you up a sinful brew?

 Lots of interesting things happen at the strike of midnight.
 Some people believe that it is the witching hour.
 Ghostly spirits, witches and their familiars will gather around the full moon to dance, cast spells and have Halloween fun.
 The Primitive Hare is well known for her Halloween primitive inspired patterns.
 From Sleepy Hollow to sleepy ravens, she offers a wide range of patterns with a vintage feel.
-This raven sunning himself by the moon is just one example.
-You can see all her patterns... and stitch alongs in her Etsy Shop.
+This raven enjoying himself by the moon is just one example.

 No need to be scared of these Halloween cross stitch patterns.
 They are the perfect addition for this time of year.
 From cute to scary, ghost and monster projects can be stitched any time.
 Every day is Halloween with these ghoulish cross stitch decor.
 Don't forget, WATCH OUT BEHIND YOU!